 Vacation Leave Liquidation.
-An eligible medical specialist who separates from State service or moves to a vacation-ineligible position shall be compensated at the medical specialist's current rate of pay, for all accumulated and unused vacation leave up to a maximum of 275 hours.
+An eligible medical specialist who separates from State service or moves to a vacation-ineligible position shall be compensated, as detailed below, at the medical specialist's current rate of pay, for all accumulated and unused vacation leave up to a maximum of two hundred seventy-five (275) hours.
 However, the maximum cap shall not apply in situations where the payout is due to the medical specialist's death.
-Vacation leave may not be used alone or in combination with unpaid leave on separation from State service to extend insurance coverage.
-An Appointing Authority and a medical specialist facing temporary layoff may mutually agree to liquidate all, none or a portion of the medical specialist's accumulated vacation balance at the time of the temporary layoff.
-If there is no agreement, the balance will be liquidated.
+Vacation leave may not be used in combination with unpaid leave on separation from State service to extend insurance coverage.
+A medical specialist who is placed on emergency layoff shall not have his/her accumulated vacation leave hours liquidated.